 Generally, as long as you don’t mind working with children younger than 12, then you will be a fantastic candidate since most of these companies are looking for people with teaching experience and a bachelor’s degree.

 I did write about the many companies that are hiring teachers like you in my 31+ best ESL online teaching jobs.
 I also covered the many companies that may hire you in case you’re interested but don’t have a bachelor’s degree.
 There are a ton of companies, so your chances of being hired are pretty good.
-If you don’t want to read through those guides, start with some of the more popular ones like VIPKid and DaDaABC.
+If you don’t want to read through those guides, start with some of the more popular ones like VIPKid.